MadBomber/htm/docs/getting-started/index.md

 # Getting Started

-Welcome to HTM (Hierarchical Temporary Memory)!
+Welcome to HTM (Hierarchical Temporal Memory)!
 This section will help you get up and running quickly.

 ## Overview